-‘The Vampire Diaries’ Bosses Tease A New Chapter For Mystic Falls
+‘The Vampire Diaries’: Bosses Tease A New Chapter For Mystic Falls

 Warning: This article contains spoilers for the series finale of The Vampire Diaries.

-Since the announcement came through over a year ago, fans of The Vampire Diaries have been dreading this night and torturing themselves with every teaser and spoiler they could get their hands on.
-Now that the series finale has officially aired and most fans have seen the last episode of one of CW’s greatest vampire sagas, executive producers Julie Plec and Kevin Williamson are speaking openly about the final chapter of The Vampire Diaries, but is it really the end?
+Since the announcement of the end came over a year ago, fans of The Vampire Diaries have been dreading this night and torturing themselves with every teaser and spoiler they could get their hands on.
+Now that the series finale has officially aired, and most fans have seen the last episode of The CW’s greatest vampire saga, executive producers Julie Plec and Kevin Williamson are speaking openly about the final chapter of The Vampire Diaries, but is it really the end?
 Amid discussions about how the series finale came together, the TVD bosses also reveal that there may yet be more to come.

 Is The Vampire Diaries Really Over?

-When asked that ultimate question by Deadline, Kevin Williamson seems deadly earnest in his confirmation that, yes, The Vampire Diaries is over and, aside from the already established The Originals, spin-offs aren’t even a possibility.
-Elena (Nina Dobrev) is alive and happily pursuing her future in the healthcare field, Caroline (Candice King) has been looked after by Klaus (Joseph Morgan), who has never really forgotten about his TVD muse, and the Salvatore brothers, Damon (Ian Somerhalder) and Stefan (Paul Wesley) have been reunited.
+When asked that ultimate question by Deadline, Kevin Williamson seems deadly earnest in his confirmation that, yes, The Vampire Diaries is over, and aside from the already established The Originals, spinoffs aren’t even a possibility.
+Elena (Nina Dobrev) is alive and happily pursuing her future in the healthcare field, Caroline (Candice King) has been looked after by Klaus (Joseph Morgan), who has never really forgotten about his TVD muse, and the Salvatore brothers, Damon (Ian Somerhalder) and Stefan (Paul Wesley), have been reunited.
 What more is there?

 Again, Williamson says there’s nothing more.
 Yet, Julie Plec hesitates.
 Often considered the senior showrunner on The Vampire Diaries, Plec doesn’t sound quite as steadfast in that decision as her co-creator.
-Instead, Julie will only commit to saying that there are currently no plans for a spin-off, but, using that as a mere stepping off point, The Vampire Diaries boss seems more open to the possibility of giving fans something more.
+Instead, Julie will only commit to saying that there are currently no plans for a spinoff, but using that as a mere stepping off point, The Vampire Diaries’ boss seems more open to the possibility of giving fans something more.

 “I do not have a spinoff in the works but yes I have spinoff ideas in my brain,” Plec says, taunting fans of The Vampire Diaries further.

 Julie adds that any new series won’t feature Ian and Paul as the Salvatore brothers.
 Their chapter is finished.
 The two TVD leads have said as much themselves, suggesting they’re getting too old to keep playing eternally young vampires in a convincing manner.
-Ms. Plec echoes those same thoughts in her own extended answer, suggesting a new spin-off of The Vampire Diaries would focus on other characters.
+Ms. Plec echoes those same thoughts in her own extended answer, suggesting a new spinoff of The Vampire Diaries would focus on other characters.

 Mr. Williamson adds, almost as an afterthought, that a new series might focus more on Caroline, as she opens a magic school for their twins and other supernatural children.
 That would also allow for more to be done with the Caroline/Klaus situation.